suhui0301/AAI_Assignment-2_Clustering_Python/README.md

 # 🛒 Unsupervised Learning: Customer Segmentation (Clustering)

 **Description:**
 An Advanced Artificial Intelligence assignment focused on Unsupervised Machine Learning using K-Means Clustering.
-This project analyzes the [Wholesale Customers Dataset](https://archive.ics.uci.edu/dataset/292/wholesale+customers) sourced from the UCI Machine Learning Repository to identify distinct customer segments based on their annual spending behavior.
+This assignment analyzes the [Wholesale Customers Dataset](https://archive.ics.uci.edu/dataset/292/wholesale+customers) sourced from the UCI Machine Learning Repository to identify distinct customer segments based on their annual spending behavior.
 Throught this assignment, I can perform knowledge discovery in finding hidden patterns in unlabelled data to inform business strategy without human supervision.z

 ---